surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/hosting/remoterunspacepool01-sample.md

         // Process the output of the second command as needed. if ((getServiceCommandOutput != null) && (getServiceCommandOutput.Count > 0))
         {
-          Console.WriteLine("The first output from running get-service command: ");
+          Console.WriteLine("The first output from running Get-Service command: ");
           Console.WriteLine(
                             "Service Name: {0} Description: {1} State: {2}",
                             getServiceCommandOutput[0].Properties["ServiceName"].Value,